openenclave/openenclave/tcps/README.md

 and edit the "Command Line" value for All Configurations and All Platforms.
 Change it to "$(TcpsSdkDir)oeedger8r.exe" --trusted "%(FullPath)" --search-path "$(TcpsSdkDir)Inc;$(SGXSDKInstallPath)include" where $(TcpsSdkDir) is the path to the tcps subdirectory of this SDK.
-4. In Visual Studio 2015, add a new or existing Visual C++ project that will build a normal application that will call the enclave.
+4. In Visual Studio, add a new or existing Visual C++ project that will build a normal application that will call the enclave.
 5. Right click on the application project, select "Intel(R) SGX Configuration"->"Import Enclave", and import the EDL